 We don’t hire Turks, Greeks, Poles, Indians, Ethiopians, Vietnamese, Chinese or Peruvians.

 They then deliver a warm statement about diversity:

-The innovation giants over at apple also have great ad campaigns.
+The innovation giant, Apple also has great ad campaigns.

 - Cornell University:

-An intellectual and poetic appeal to prospective students, this University really appealed to people with this recruitment add.
+An intellectual and poetic appeal to prospective students, this University really appealed to people with this recruitment ad.

 When Volkswagen was on the hunt for talented mechanics, they placed their ads underneath cars that needed repairs and had them sent to service centers.
 Through this campaign they were able to attract a host of new and experienced employees.

 If you know other good examples of successful and extraordinary recruitment – don’t hesitate to share them in the comments!